dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 I definitely enjoyed the chance to sneak and be snuck by the subs.
-The twin Oscars were nasty, but the Charlie attack out of the CZ was classic\!
+The twin Oscars were nasty, but the Charlie attack out of the CZ was classic!
 That’s why these SSGNs would have been such a game-changer, when they showed up in the seventies, compared with the risks of closing to torpedo range.
 It’s so rare to see it work from the AI side in Command, and it was a real pleasure to be sunk by it here.
 Plus having